Little Bit of Heaven: Critical reception

-In an 2018 retrospective review, Quentin Harrison from Albumism described "Little Bit of Heaven" as "breezy", with "its flavor deepened with some chirpy disco widgetry."
+In a 2018 retrospective review, Quentin Harrison from Albumism described "Little Bit of Heaven" as "breezy", with "its flavor deepened with some chirpy disco widgetry."
 AllMusic editor William Cooper deemed it a "bland, dated-sounding synth pop throwback".
 In his weekly UK chart commentary, James Masterton noted that here, Stansfield "eases back onto the dancefloor for her third hit of the year".
 Pan-European magazine Music & Media wrote, "What would the entire heaven be like, is the question that arises on hearing this danceable soul song.
 May it turn the world into paradise for the four minutes that it takes."
 Alan Jones from Music Week gave it three out of five, commenting, "In isolation, this classily delivered song is pleasant enough, but it would be nice to hear Stansfield ringing the changes.
 A selection of dance mixes vary the tempo a bit, but not much."
-James Hamilton from the RM Dance Update called it a "pleasantly melodic light-weight mellow lurching loper".
-In an 2015 retrospective review, Pop Rescue remarked that "there's some nice vocal harmonies in the chorus, with some funky brass sections and disco 'pops'."
+James Hamilton from the Record Mirror Dance Update called it a "pleasantly melodic light-weight mellow lurching loper".
+In a 2015 retrospective review, Pop Rescue remarked that "there's some nice vocal harmonies in the chorus, with some funky brass sections and disco 'pops'."

 Music video

-A music video was produced to promote the single, directed by American film and music video director Marcus Raboy.
-It was filmed in Rome, Italy and depicts Stansfield alone in an old apartment, performing the song.
-In between, there are clips of a young boy running around in the streets of the district and of female dancers performing.
+The music video for "Little Bit of Heaven" was directed by American film and music video director Marcus Raboy.
+It was filmed in Rome, Italy and depicts Stansfield alone in an old apartment.
+In between, a young boy runs around in the streets of the district and several female dancers performs.
 In the beginning, Stansfield sits on a bed while she sings.
 Other times she is seen by a large round table or looking at herself in a dusty mirror.
 By a window, the curtains slowly blows in the wind.
 The boy passes an elderly man who puts up advertisements on the walls and stops by a newspaper kiosk where he runs off with a magazine.
 He tears out a page and then appears at the door of Stansfield's apartment, peeking at the singer while she sings and dances.
-Towards the end, there are some scenes with her performing outdoors, obviously standing on top of the building, overlooking the other old buildings.
+Towards the end, Stansfield performs outdoors, obviously standing on top of the building, overlooking the other old buildings.